jurgen-kluft/go-home/docs/HARDWARE.md

 ## Smart Lights

 Wiz (Philips) smart lights are connecting to WiFi and can easily be controlled with HomeKit by exposing them as HomeKit accessories by using Golang.
-We can group many bulbl under one `light` and expose it as one light to HomeKit, also these lights are connected through WiFi should they should react a lot quicker than Zigbee lights.
+We can group many bulbs under one `light` and expose it as one light to HomeKit, also these lights are connected through WiFi so they should react a lot quicker than Zigbee lights.

 Aqara light bulbs (white) are Zigbee based and can be controlled using the Aqara Hub and can thus end up in HomeKit.

 Philips Hue (color or white) can be used in the bedrooms to avoid the need of WiFi.
 They can be controlled using the Hue Bridge.
 The Hue Bridge can be connected to LAN and then it can be used to control the lights.
 Only Hue can be controlled programmatically using Golang.
 Overall I think we should avoid Hue lights since we need an extra Hub (per floor?).

 ## Smart Plugs